Keratitis in Children

 - Trauma.
-This is often because of an object being inserted into your child’s eye.
+This may result from an object being inserted into your child’s eye.

 Children are more likely to get keratitis if they wear contact lenses.
 Your child’s risk may be higher if he or she doesn’t clean the lenses well.
 Touching the lenses with dirty hands or putting the lenses on dirty surfaces may also increase your child’s risk.

-Symptoms can occur a bit differently in each child.
+Symptoms can happen a bit differently in each child.
 The can include: